rust-lang/blog.rust-lang.org/content/rust-analyzer-joins-rust-org.md

 +++
-layout = "post"
-date = 2022-02-21
+path = "2022/02/21/rust-analyzer-joins-rust-org.html"
-title = "rust-analyzer joins the Rust organization!" author = "The rust-analyzer Team on behalf of the entire Rust Team"
+title = "rust-analyzer joins the Rust organization!" authors = ["The rust-analyzer Team on behalf of the entire Rust Team"] weight = 1
 +++

 We have an exciting announcement to make!